david-a-parry/vcfhacks/examples_bin.md

     ./filterVcfOnVcf -i input.vcf  -f summarised.vcf  -o filtered.vcf -y 0.01 --info_filter

-Sometimes you may want to take a look at the genotype calls for a select few samples from a multisample VCF without having to count across many 10s-100s of columns to find the relevant calls - selectSampleCalls.pl will only output the calls from chosen samples without altering INFO fields such as AD, AF and AC fields.
+Sometimes you may want to take a look at the genotype calls for a select few samples from a multisample VCF without having to count across many 10s-100s of columns to find the relevant calls - selectSampleCalls will only output the calls from chosen samples without altering INFO fields such as AD, AF and AC fields.

     ./selectSampleCalls -i small.vcf -s sample1 sample2 | grep rs137853041

-checkInheritance can count the number of variants in a VCF conforming to expected inhertiance patterns when provided with a PED file with at least one parent-child relationship
+checkInheritance can count the number of variants in a VCF conforming to expected inhertiance patterns when provided with a PED file with at least one parent-child relationship.

     ./checkInheritance -i input.vcf -f family.ped